 4.17 One possible reason for diverging labour market activity of those aged 25 to 49 is the downturn of the oil and gas sector.
-Employment linked to activity in the North Sea has fallen by around 250,000 since 2014.48 This figure equates to around 6 per cent of the Scottish population aged over 16 in 2021-22.49 Some of these workers will have stayed in the Scottish labour force and moved into other sectors while others may have gone overseas to find work, lowering the average participation rate in Scotland.
+Employment linked to activity in the North Sea has fallen by around 250,000 since 2014, of which Scotland represents around a third.48 Some of these workers will have stayed in the Scottish labour force and moved into other sectors while others may have gone overseas to find work, lowering the average participation rate in Scotland.
 These jobs that have been lost were also generally high paying, which is likely to have contributed to the divergence in average earnings between Scotland and the UK.